MarkNisarg/proof-buddy/README.md

 access_token: This is the token, that you will need to access the user API functionality.
 Make sure you keep this token saved in a notepad.

 expires_in: This is the time it takes for a token to expire.
-This means that the access token will expire in 3599 seconds (aka an hour).
+This means that the access token will expire in 3599 seconds (aka almost an hour).

 refresh_token: This token will be used to get a new access token when your access token expires.
 More on this later in the guide.